Ordinance of Labourers 1349

 The Ordinance of Labourers 1349 (23 Edw.
-3) is often considered to be the start of English labour law.
+3) was an act of the Parliament of England.
+The ordinance is often considered to be the start of English labour law.
 Specifically, it fixed wages and imposed price controls; required all those under the age of 60 to work; prohibited the enticing away of another's servants; and other terms.

 Background

 The ordinance was issued in response to the 1348−1350 outbreak of the Black Death in England.
 During this outbreak, an estimated 30−40% of the population died.
 The decline in population left surviving workers in great demand in the agricultural economy of Britain.

 Landowners had to face the choice of raising wages to compete for workers or letting their lands go unused.
 Wages for labourers rose and translated into inflation across the economy as goods became more expensive to produce.
 The wealthy elites suffered under the sudden economic shift.
 Difficulties in hiring labour created frustration.
 John Gower commented on post-plague labourers: "they are sluggish, they are scarce, and they are grasping.
 For the very little they do they demand the highest pay."
 On the other hand, while some workers suffered from increasing prices, others benefited from the higher wages they could command during this period of labour shortage.
+"The population losses from the plague caused wages to soar to levels that often exceeded those of the early 20th century", peasants and labourers who had previously been tied to the land were suddenly able to demand higher wages and greater freedom.
+Employers were then forced to compete for their labor or risk having a shortage of labor available to them.
+This shift in the value of labor was a key factor in the social and economic changes that occurred in Britain in the centuries that followed.

 The law was issued by King Edward III of England on 18 June 1349.